fawazshah/jmc-first-year-maths/README.md

 #### M1F Summary Notes

-A summary of the definitions and theorems in M1F.
+A summary of the definitions and theorems (including propositions, lemmas and corollaries) in M1F.

 #### M1J2 Summary Notes